Frequently Asked Questions

 What does Calvary Chapel have for my children?

 The number of babies, children, and teens we have varies, but we are committed to providing education for each of them.
 At this time, these services are staffed and offered only when you ask for them.
-So ask for Dottie to make these arrangements.
-If you can call ahead (352) 460-7595 a few days, that’s even better.
-When you request it, Nursery and Toddler care are available from 9:45 to the end of the service.
+So ask for Colleen to make these arrangements.
+Nursery and Toddler care are available from 9:45 to the end of the service.
 Children’s Church begins after the song time till the end of service.
 Both are in the Education Wing accessed through the door to the right of the podium in the Sanctuary (bear right).
 When the numbers of teens are sufficient, we are very open to having a Teen Group to meet at another time.
 Everyone age 10 and up participates in the entire Sunday Church service from 10 – 11:30.
-The premises are monitored by security cameras in every classroom and hallway, for your children’s safety and your peace of mind.

 You are very welcome to keep your children with you during the Worship in Song time, from 10:00am to 10:30 am.
 Everyone ages ten and up participates in the entire Sunday Morning Church Service.